rstudio/helm/charts/posit-chronicle/README.md

 ```

 `retentionPeriod` controls how long usage data are kept.
 For example, `"120m"`
-for 120 minutes, `"36h"` for 36 hours, `14d` for two weeks, or `"0"` for unbounded retention.
-(Units smaller than seconds or larger than days are not supported.)
+for 120 minutes, `"36h"` for 36 hours, `14d` for two weeks, or `"0"` for unbounded retention (units smaller than seconds or larger than days are not supported).

 You can also persist data to AWS S3 instead of (or in addition to) local
 storage: